The Logstash defaults are chosen to provide fast, safe performance for most

 pipeline.batch.sizesettings.
 This product is referred to as the inflight count.
 Keep the value of the inflight count in mind as you adjust the

 pipeline.batch.sizesettings.
 Pipelines that intermittently receive large events at irregular intervals require sufficient memory to handle these spikes.
-Configure the
+Set the JVM heap space accordingly in the

 - Measure each change to make sure it increases, rather than decreases, performance.